tomjohnson1492/documentation-theme-jekyll-multioutput/_docs/jekyllhowto/Theme Instructions/jekyllhowto-content-and-formatting.md

 [androiddocs]: [https://developer.android.com/index.html]

-If the link points to a resource that should be the same for both Jekyll and Hippo outputs (a rare case), and you want to store this  resource in the sidebar file rather than manually using traditional Markdown syntax, make the `jurl` and `hurl` values the same.

 {% include tip.html content="If the link formatting doesn't render correctly in your output, something is wrong with the link.
 Check to make sure you included the links.html file at the bottom of the file, and that your referent is correct." %}

 ## Detecting Broken Links